Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

-Considering the solution (\ref{solution-radialSchw}), the previous thermodynamical quantities read:
+Considering the solution (\ref{solution-radialSchw}), the~previous thermodynamical quantities read as follows:

 where $T_0=\frac{1}{8\pi M}$ and $C_0=-8\pi M^2$ are the Hawking temperature and the heat capacity at constant volume for the usual Schwarzschild black hole, respectively.
-This expression for the specific heat means that black hole is stable for $\omega>3M$, and unstable for $\omega<3M$ as the black hole will evaporate leaving a stable cold remnant, in contrast with standard Schwarzschild black holes in GR which are always unstable as its temperature increases as it absorbs mass.
-The specific heat diverges at $\omega=3M$ despite not corresponding to the maximum temperature which is a decreasing function of the mass and has a maximum at zero mass, i.e., $T_\text{max}=T_0$.
-Nonetheless, this might signal the existence of a thermodynamical critical transition point.
+This expression for the specific heat means that the black hole is stable for $\omega>3M$, and~unstable for $\omega<3M$, as the black hole will evaporate, leaving a stable cold remnant, in~contrast with standard Schwarzschild black holes in general relativity, which are always unstable as their temperatures increase as they absorb mass.
+The~specific heat diverges at $\omega=3M$ despite not corresponding to the maximum temperature, which is a decreasing function of the mass and has a maximum at zero mass, i.e.,~$T_\text{max}=T_0$.
+Nonetheless, this might signal the existence of a thermodynamical critical transition~point.